 Prerequisites for Multinode Setup

-This section describes configuration requirements for setting up several TeamCity nodes.
+This section describes configuration requirements for setting up multiple TeamCity nodes.

 Shared Data Directory